 San Antonio Digital Photography Programs

-At least three schools in the San Antonio area cover digital photography as part of their general photography degree programs.
-All are less than an hour's drive from the city center.
+At least two schools in the San Antonio area cover digital photography as part of their general photography degree programs.
+Both are less than an hour's drive from the city center.
 This article also includes a table that compares school types, tuition, graduation rates and percentage of applicants who are accepted.

-- The University of Texas - San Antonio is a large university with four campuses in San Antonio, including a campus right downtown and one about 16 miles for downtown.
+- The University of Texas - San Antonio is a large university with four campuses in San Antonio, including a campus right downtown.
 Students can earn degrees at the bachelor's and master's levels.

 Comparison of Schools